Unexpected Road Trip: The Drive Back

 Rich, red clay - the flesh of the Deep South - gaped in open wounds where the road cut through the earth, baring it to the clear blue sky.
 Frances Mayes' down-home Georgia drawl spilled over me, thick like wild honey, speaking of mountains and roads and trees in the north of Italy, a world away.
 The sweat and alfalfa perfume of a dairy farm mingled with the sharp sting of Georgia pines in the air.
 Tiny purple wildflowers littered the grassy median, children of the recent storms.
 The sun beat down on my skin and I smiled.

 I was still tired.
-More than anything, I wanted to be at home drinking a glass of red wine and watching an episode of Bob’s Burgers.
+More than anything, I wanted to be at home drinking a glass of red wine and watching an episode of Bob's Burgers.
 But the Georgia back roads startled me into happiness.
-I filled my eyes with the colors, my ears with the sounds, my nose with the scents, and my heart with joy of travel.
+I filled my eyes with the colors, my ears with the sounds, my nose with the scents, and my heart with the joy of travel.

 Because make no mistake about it, this is the truth of being a traveler.
 If you cannot open your eyes to the beauty already around you, how can you expect to find it out there in the wide, wide world?